Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 How is serotonin syndrome diagnosed?

-Your caregiver will examine you and check your eyes.
-He will take your temperature, blood pressure, and pulse.
-He will test the reflexes in your knees, ankles, and feet.
-Tell him what your symptoms are and when they began.
-Tell him the names of all the drugs you take.
+Your healthcare provider will examine you and check your eyes.
+Your provider will take your temperature, blood pressure, and pulse.
+The reflexes in your knees, ankles, and feet will be tested.
+Tell your provider about your symptoms and when they began.
+Tell your provider the names of all the drugs you take.
 This includes prescription drugs, over-the-counter drugs, herbal supplements, and illegal drugs.
-He will ask if there have been any changes, such as a new drug or a dose change.
+Your provider will ask about any changes, such as a new drug or a dose change.

 How is serotonin syndrome treated?